mathisbot/opengl-fps/README.md

 Assimp stands for Asset Importer Library.
 It's a library that makes it extremely easy to import 3D files, such as models or animations.
 I chose to use it because it allows you to import a wide variety of formats, but ESPECIALLY because the output format is standardized, and import is fast and optimized.

-cglm stands for OpenGL Mathematics (glm) for C. It is a highly optimized 2D/3D math library. cglm provides lot of utils to help math operations to be fast and quick to write.
-The functions implemented take advantage of SSE2 and vectorization.
+cglm stands for OpenGL Mathematics (glm) for C. It is a highly optimized 2D/3D math library.
+It offers a wide range of functions that make it quick and easy to use mathematics in an OpenGL/Vulkan context.
+The library takes advantage of SIMD operations when supported by the processor (SSE and SSE2 are supported by all modern x86 processors anyway).

-SDL_mixer is not part of the default SDL library.
-However, it is an official SDL extension promoted on the SDL website.
-It is also practically indispensable when developing a game, as it allows several sounds to be played at the same time, which is impossible with SDL alone.

 GLEW stands for OpenGL Extension Wrangler.
 It is an extension that loads OpenGL function headers : as stated before, OpenGL's implementation is the responsibility of the card manufacturer.
 GLEW takes care of retrieving and normalizing function names.